Lisbon revisited (updated April 2024)

 Telefone: +351 21 885 10 24

 Basically every tourist guide nowadays mentions Ramiro.
 Made infamous by American chef, Anthony Bourdain, who came, ate and lauded its merits.
 Thirty years ago Ramiro was a very popular albeit rather grubby joint in a unsavoury neighbourhood of Lisbon.
-It soon cleaned up its act and continued to maintain its quality.
+It cleaned up its act and maintained its quality.
 You can spot the hordes of hungry customers queuing outside from afar.
-With internet fame came tourists and I suppose tat explains the fact that their traditional menu card has been replaced by a tablet where those unwary of the variety of seafood consumed in this country can easily pick and choose.
-The seafood here is fresh.
+With internet fame came tourists and I suppose that explains the fact that their traditional menu card has been replaced by a tablet where those unwary of the variety of seafood consumed in this country can easily pick and choose.
+The seafood here is super fresh.
 Quality reigns in its pure simplicity.
 Must try: grilled carabineiros (big, deep sea, dark red prawns).
 All the rest falls away after eating these.
 Just a pity they’re so pricey.

 O NUNE’S REAL MARISQUEIRA